-COVID-19 Church UpdateAs of 8/28/2020, we do not know of anyone that has been at service that has tested positive for COVID-19.
-If you have been to church recently and have tested positive for COVID-19, please contact Melissa Truelove at firstname.lastname@example.org.
+COVID-19 Church UpdateAs of 11/13/2020, we have had two daycare members test positive for COVID-19.
+We are following all health protocols and working closely with the Johnson County Health Department.
+If you have been to church recently and have tested positive for COVID-19, please contact Melissa Truelove at email@example.com.

 Latest News – August 6, 2020